kraeuterk/DRP-ABM/Rock-Paper-Scissors-README.md

 Rock-Paper-Scissors is a hand game in which players simultaneously make one hand motion (rock, paper, or scissors) and the winner is determined by a set of rules: (i) rock beats scissors, (ii) paper beats rock, and (iii) scissors beats paper.

 In this ABM, agents move randomly in 2D space and "play" the game locally.
 Each agent is defined to a team -- rock, paper, or scissors.
-In the current model version, the agents are split evenly among the 3 teams and they move randomly in the environment.
+In a typical model setup, the agents are split evenly among the 3 teams (though, this can be adjusted via sliders on the interface) and they move randomly in the environment.
 If two agents come within some set radius of each other, they "compete" and the losing agent joins the team of the winning agent (e.g., if a "rock" and a "paper" "bump into" each other, then the "rock" agent is transformed into a "paper").
 The game continues until all agents are on the same team.

 # HOW TO USE IT

 To play:
-(0) Download NetLogo and all relevant files found in this repository.
+(0) Download NetLogo 7.0+ and all relevant files found in this repository.
-(1) Choose the number of "players" (i.e., agents) in the model via the slider on the interface.
+(1) Choose the number of "players" (i.e., agents) in the model via the sliders on the interface.
 (2) Click the "setup" button to initialize the game.
 (3) Click the "go" button to run a simulation.